quic/android-on-snapdragon/video/README.md

 QtiVideoExt is a support library for utilizing qcom video codec extensions on Android, including codec tunings, quality enhancement etc.

+## License

+QtiVideoExt is licensed under the Apache-2.0 license.
+Check out the LICENSE file for more details.

 ## Developing QtiVideoExt

 #### Project branches